Simple practices and intention can bring back the thrill of sensuality.

 - Erotic: An intimate and arousing touch that may include foreplay to sexual union.

-- Sexual: Touch that can include anything two partners choose to experience together, from kissing to deeper union with one another.
-It leads to sexual pleasure.
+- Sexual: Touch that can include anything two partners choose to experience together, from kissing to deeper union with one another, that leads to sexual pleasure.

 Sensual Touch Is in the Center

 Britton was a member of the Advisory Committee of the World Association of Sexual Health when it adopted a statement affirming that pleasure itself is a part of sexual health and sexual rights.
-Indeed, pleasure can be the goal; intercourse does not have to be the final aim.
+Indeed, while pleasure can be the goal; intercourse need not be the final aim.

-Britton sees sensual touch as something that can stand alone, although it can be a warmup that moves couples further into an experience of sexual pleasure.
+Britton sees sensual touch as something that can stand alone, even thought it is often a warmup that moves couples further into an experience of sexual pleasure.

-“If we look at sensuality versus sexuality, the difference is the intention that we set, whether we intend to be sensual or sexual,” she says.
-“In the center of those five levels is our sensual touch.
-And so, touch can become a message we give to another person.”
+“If we look at sensuality versus sexuality, the difference is the intention that we set: whether we intend to be sensual or sexual,” she says.
+“In the center of those five levels is our sensual touch, which becomes a message we give to another person.”